microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/host-services/host-services.md

 ## Host Services Overview

 - **Link Service**: Offers a robust mechanism for transferring files between components of the runtime framework.
-It may also be used to stage files so they may be downlinked to the ground for further analysis.v[Learn more](./link.md).
+It may also be used to stage files so they may be downlinked to the ground for further analysis.
+[Learn more](./link.md).

 - **Logging Service**: Captures detailed logs from payload applications and satellite subsystems, facilitating debugging, performance monitoring, and operational analysis.
 [Learn more](./logging.md).